 Early Years and Key Stage One

-We operate a reading scheme which progresses children through reading bands, and we are very quick to identify children who are not progressing as expected through the reading bands.
-We remain faithful to our phonics-first approach in any catch-up reading which your child may be involved in, and we always welcome your support in reading to and with your child and ask you to find the time to do this every day.
+We operate a reading scheme which progresses children through coloured reading bands, and we act swiftly to identify children who are not progressing as expected through the reading bands.
+We remain faithful to our phonics-first approach in any ‘catch-up’ reading which your child may be involved in, and we always welcome your support in reading to and with your child and ask that you try to find the time to do this every day.